-6.5 Freshman Progress Reports.
-The Spring Semester 1999 was the last production of Freshman Progress Reports.

-6.6 Pass-No Pass Grading System.
+- 6.5 Mid-term Progress Reports.
+Beginning Fall 2004, the faculty will report grades for all students (regardless of classification) enrolled in 1000- and 2000-level classes.
+This will normally occur during the sixth week of classes.
+Student athletes will have all grades reported, not just 1000- and 2000-level.
+Progress reports are made available to students and to the students' advisers through the computer (SIS) website.
+(The Spring Semester 1999 was the last production of Freshman Progress Reports in its previous form.) - 6.6 Pass-No Pass Grading System.
 An undergraduate student may elect to take no more than four courses or 15 hours (whichever is greater) during his or her academic career with the pass-no pass grading option.
-The option is restricted to those students who:

-- a. have passed 28 or more semester credit hours; - b. have at least a 2.50 grade-point average in all hours attempted; - c. have met all of the prerequisites for enrollment in the course in question; - d. do not need the course in question for meeting any requirements for graduation or certification other than as a general (unrestricted) elective; - e. have approval of the academic adviser
+The option is restricted to those students who: - a. have passed 28 or more semester credit hours; - b. have at least a 2.50 grade-point average in all hours attempted; - c. have met all of the prerequisites for enrollment in the course in question; - d. do not need the course in question for meeting any requirements for graduation or certification other than as a general (unrestricted) elective;

+e. have approval of the academic adviser.

 A student who chooses the pass-no pass option must do so by the last date on which a course may be added.
 Once the deadline has passed, a student may not change the choice of grading systems.
 The pass-no pass option is not identified on the official class roll and thus is not known to the instructor.
 The instructor assigns a normal grade based on the quality of the work performed.
 The grades of "A," "B" and "C" are recorded on the transcript as "P"; the grades of "D" and "F" are recorded as "NP."
-"W" and "T" grades are recorded without change.
+"W" and "I" grades are recorded without change.
 The pass-no pass grade will not affect the grade-point average.

-Graduate students should refer to the "Graduate College" section of the Catalog.
+Graduate students should refer to the "Graduate College" section of the Cataloa.